Effect of collisions on the plasma sheath in the presence of an inhomogeneous magnetic field: Results and Discussion

 \section{Results and Discussion}

-In the present work, an attempt has been made to establish the dependence of plasma sheath properties on ion-neutral collision in the presence of a gradient magnetic field.
+Fig. {2} ({a}) shows the variation of space charge for the collisionless case for magnetic field $B=0$.
+The profile exactly matches with the space charge profile for the collisionless electrostatic case of Moulick \textit{et .al}{\cite{moulick2019}}.
+This validates our code and the method of solving the differential equations.

-To have an exact idea about the sheath width, it is essential to study the space charge profile and ion-electron density profiles together.
-The bifurcation point in the ion-electron density can approximately be assumed as the starting point of the sheath{\cite{rakesh2015}}.
-The onset of space charges may also be considered as the sheath entrance point.
-From {{Figs. 2}} and {3}, it can be seen that the sheath width increases with the increase of ion-neutral collision.
-Collisions try to restrict the ions from moving towards the wall, which reduces the shielding of the negative potential at the wall causing plasma sheath to expand.
-Similar result can also be found in the following reference for unmagnetized plasmas{\cite{rakesh2015}}.
-For a particular value of collision parameter, the gradient magnetic field is found to prevent the ion movement towards the wall in a similar fashion.
-Hence, it is expected that the field is likely to have an indirect effect on the expansion of the sheath.
+In the present work, an attempt has been made to establish the dependence of plasma sheath properties on ion-neutral collision in the presence of IHM.
+Hence, it is essential to study the space charge profile to have an exact idea about the sheath width.
+The onset of space charge may be considered as the sheath entrance point {\cite{rakesh2015}}.
+It can be seen from {{Fig. 2}} {(b)}, that the sheath width increases with the increase in ion-neutral collision.
+Collisions try to restrict the ions from moving towards the surface, which reduces the shielding of the negative potential at the surface, causing the plasma sheath to expand.
+A similar result can be found in the following reference for unmagnetized plasmas {\cite{rakesh2015}}.
+For a particular value of the collision parameter, the IHM prevents the ion movement towards the surface in a similar fashion.
+So, it is expected that the field is likely to have an indirect effect on the expansion of the sheath. {{Fig. 2}} {(b)} shows that the space charge increases with the increase in the ion-neutral collision frequency, which is different from the result obtained for the electrostatic case {\cite{valentini2000}}.
+For the electrostatic case, the space charge density is more for the collisionless environment $(K=1)$.
+With the increase in collisions, the space charge density reduces, and it again increases in the higher collisional regime.